yyriley/UniEvents/README.md

 * Saved Events
     * User can view all events they have saved (as a list) in chronological order
     * User can comment on event posts
-* Student Calendar
-    * User can view all saved events in a calendar format
+    * User can toggle saved events to be viewed in a calendar format or list format
 * Hosting
     * User can view the events they are hosting
     * User can create an event